Non-Competition, Non-Disclosure and Non-Solicitation Agreements

 - The employer provided the employee with specialized training

-- The employee was given access to trade secrets, business secrets or
+- The employee was given access to trade secrets, business secrets or other confidential information

-- The employer’s customers tend to associate the employer’s business
+- The employer’s customers tend to associate the employer’s business with the employee

 Q: If the court finds that the employer has a “legitimate business interest” to protect, what factors will it look at to determine whether the time and territorial limitations of the non-compete agreement should be modified or reduced?